msertturk/msertturk/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills:  JS / HTML / CSS / POSTGRESQL / Java / Spring Boot / React
+Skills:  JS / HTML / CSS / POSTGRESQL / JAVA / SPRİNG BOOT / REACT

 - 🔭 I’m currently working on postgresql
 - 🌱 I’m currently learning postgresql